After years of holding vigil, an ode to an evolutionary love affair between plant and bee, mediated by a neurotoxin

 Perched before me on a death flower

-The star of the vigil
+Star of the vigil

 Death camas miner bee!